tsuru-/tsuru-.github.io/_posts/portfolio/2016-02-23-film-to-see.md

 The purpose of the application is to help groups of friends choose films to watch together.

-The app allows the creation of user groups within which you can add, vote, comment on films.
+The app allows the creation of  groups where you can add, vote, comment on films.